 - Receive the approval of a majority of all active UDECU Driver’s

-- Pass a driving test with the advisor
+- Pass a driving test with the EMS supervisor

 Station and Apparatus

 The primary transport unit of The UD Emergency Care Unit.
 This BLS unit has a 2012 Ford E450 chassis with a Lifeline Superliner module.
 It was placed in service September of 2012.
 It is equipped with Whelen LED emergency lighting, a Howler siren, air horns, and stocked to meet all standards for State of Delaware BLS Ambulances.

-This quick response vehicle used by members on duty to respond to incident scenes or our station for calls.
-This is a 2010 Dodge Avenger given to UDECU by the University of Delaware Police Department.
-This is equipped with an AED, Primary Bag and Suction Unit.
+This quick response vehicle used by members on duty to respond to incident scenes.
+These are 2018 Chevrolet Tahoes given to UDECU by the University of Delaware Police Department.
+They are equipped with an AED, Primary Bag and Suction Unit.
 When needed, the Tahoes are able to tow our trailer.

 UD Bike 1 & 2